Inventory GuideOperator playbook

 The short answer

-The nine workflows that matter:
+The nine replenishment automation tactics that matter:

-- Real-time POS sale to inventory decrement
+1. Fresh POS sale to inventory decrement

-Together, these turn POS sales into purchase orders before the shelf is empty.
+Together, these can turn POS sales into purchase orders before the shelf is empty.
 Separately, they are just alerts, reports, or prettier PO templates.

-1. Real-time POS sale to inventory decrement
+1. Fresh POS sale to inventory decrement

 For retail, a Shopify, Square, Clover, Lightspeed, Faire, or Amazon sale should decrement the sold SKU.
 For restaurants, a Toast, Square, Clover, or Lightspeed sale should decrement the underlying ingredients through recipes.
 For manufacturers, a finished-good sale should affect component demand through the BOM.